fbpx

 3. Contact your local authority

-They could also tell you when similar homes in your area were built.
+This could include an accurate estimation of when it was built.
+Or tell you when similar homes in your area were built.

 4. Ask your neighbours